- Religion and Philosophy»

 Philippine Legend: The Legend Of Mango

-Anyway, there is a legend that explains how the mango got its heart shape fruit.
+Anyway, there is a legend that explains how the mango got its interesting heart shape.
 And according to the legend, here how it goes.

 A long time ago in a far away town, a very rich, happy couple resides and they have three boys.
 The sad part was, the wife died too early which left the three boys and their father.
 The father was so sad and heart broken when his beautiful wife died.
 He just can't accept that she was already gone.